Mickey Cohen: Gangster in the Sun

 It might seem strange, at first, that a city as closely associated with sun and fun would also be the city that helped spawn, and has been the location for, so many classics in the great American literary and film genre known as noir.
 But the fact remains that acknowledged heavyweights like Raymond Chandler, Ross Macdonald and James Ellroy — as well as countless lesser writers — set their sordid, riveting crime stories firmly in Los Angeles, while Hollywood’s greatest noir thrillers, from Double Indemnity to L.A.
 Confidential, have reveled in casting a cold, hard light on the shadowy underbelly of the City of Angels.

-The most recent star-studded installment in the L.A. noir firmament was the Ruben Fleischer-directed flick, Gangster Squad (the DVD for which drops on April 23).
+A fairly recent star-studded installment in the L.A. noir firmament was the Ruben Fleischer-directed flick, Gangster Squad.
 Starring Ryan Gosling, Josh Brolin, Emma Stone and, most intriguingly, Sean Penn as a legendary Brooklyn-born Jewish mobster, the movie promises the sort of terse banter and volcanic gunplay that have been the trademarks of crime films since the immortal James Cagney virtually invented the silver-screen tough-guy in the 1930s.

 In its January 16, 1950, issue, LIFE published a feature titled, simply, “Trouble in Los Angeles,” focusing on a wave of organized crime and political corruption so widespread it made supposedly crooked places like Chicago look like models of probity.
 Front and center in the piece was none other than Cohen himself, the fleshy, self-satisfied face of Southern California sociopathy — an “exhibitionist hoodlum,” as LIFE characterized him.
 In fact, Cohen and his wife LaVonne appeared in several photos in the article, for all the world just another happily married couple who had settled in California for no other reason than the forgiving climate and who remained in L.A. because Mickey’s commercial concerns — nightclubs, flower shops, gas stations, Michael’s Exclusive Haberdashery on Sunset Boulevard, etc. — needed his constant attention.